Almost coherent modules and almost coherent sheaves: Almost commutative algebra

 \begin{lemma} Let $R$ be $I$-adically complete for some finitely generated $I\subset \m$.
 Then an $I$-adically complete $R$-module $M$ is almost finitely generated if and only if $M/IM$ is almost finitely generated. \end{lemma} \begin{proof} \cite[Lemma 5.3.18]{GR} \end{proof}

-\subsection{Almost Coherent Modules and Almost Coherent Rings}
+\subsection{Almost coherent modules and almost coherent rings}

-This section is devoted to the study of ``almost coherent'' modules.
-They are supposed to be ``almost'' analogues of usual coherent modules.
-We show that they always form a Weak Serre subcategory in $\mathbf{Mod}_R$.
-Then we study the special case of almost coherent modules over an almost coherent ring, and show that in this case almost coherent modules are the same as almost finitely presented modules.
+This section is devoted to the study of almost coherent modules which are ``almost'' analogues of classical coherent modules.
+We show that these modules form a weak Serre subcategory in $\mathbf{Mod}_R$.
+Then we study the special case of almost coherent modules over an almost coherent ring.
+In this case, we show that almost coherent modules are equivalent to almost finitely presented modules.

 We recall that we fixed some ``base'' ring $R$ with an ideal $\m$ such that $\m^2=\m$ and $\widetilde{\m}=\m\otimes_R \m$ is flat, and always we do almost mathematics with respect to this ideal.

 \begin{defn} We say that an (almost) $R$-module $M$ is {\it almost coherent} if it is almost finitely generated and every almost finitely generated almost submodule $N^a \subset M^a$ is almost finitely presented. \end{defn}